kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

       return y - model(p,x)

 This residuals function has always two parameters.
-The first one is ``p`` which is an array with parameter values in the order as defined in your model, and ``data`` which is an object that stores the data arrays that you need in your residual function.
+The first one ``p`` is an array with parameter values in the order as defined in your model, and ``data`` is an object that stores the data arrays that you need in your residuals function.
 The object could be anything but a list or tuple is often most practical to store the required data.
 We will explain a bit more about this object when we discuss the constructor of a *Fitter* object.